 Evening meals out try the Eliot Arms good food, and lots of it, at fair prices and child friendly, they also allow dogs in the pub (need to book with or without children/dog as it is popular).
 Just a 1 mile away in Tregadillett village.

-We are 31 minutes by car away from Widemouth Bay with it wide sandy beaches and Crakington Haven 29 minutes away with sandy beach when the tide is out, rock pools and paddling area for little and big ones.
+We are 35 minutes by car away from Widemouth Bay with its wide sandy beaches and Crakington Haven 29 minutes away with sandy beach when the tide is out, rock pools and paddling area for little and big ones.
 Both beaches are good for surfing, life guards in attendance.
+Tide times and surf visit Magic Seaweed .
+Wild Swimming app follow link Wild swimming see 28 things to do during summer holidays in cornwall

 Travel south to Port Isaac (or Port Wenn in the TV series Doc Martin) and visit it’s very small streets, pubs and cafes (car ‘access only’ use the car park and walk in) and other places.